 We Work For Better Mental Health.
 Let’s Make A Difference Together!

 Mind is a mental health charity in England and Wales.
 Founded in 1946 as the National Association for Mental Health, it celebrated its 70th anniversary in 2016.
-This provides information for managers supporting staff with mental health issues.
+This provides information and resources for managers supporting staff with mental health issues.